simonmcconnell/relexe/README.md

 ## Options

 - `no_args_command`: the command to run if no args are passed.
+Can be either `:start` or `:help`.
 Defaults to `help`.
 - `commands`: optional list of commands to include in the release.
-See [Commands](#commands) for details.
 - `hide`: optional list of commands to omit from the help.
 - `env`: optional list of environment variables for each target.
-- `targets`: list of targets, as defined by Burrito.
+- `targets`: list of targets, as defined by [Burrito](https://github.com/burrito-elixir/burrito).

 ## Commands

-One of the main goals of this project is to create a release executable with custom commands.
-For example, you might want to create a `migrate` command to run database migrations.
+One of the main goals of this project is to create a release executable with custom CLI commands.
+For example, you might want to create a `migrate` command to run database migrations or a `gen-secret` so the user can generate a secret for their self-hosted Phoenix app.

 ### Built-in Commands

-The default commands are the same commands included with a regular `Mix` release, excpet that `install`, which installs a Windows service is replaced by `service add`.
+The default commands are the same commands included with a regular `Mix` release, except that `install`, which installs a Windows service is replaced by `service add`.
 The default commands are `start start_iex service eval rpc remote restart stop pid version` on Windows and `start start_iex daemon daemon_iex eval rpc remote restart stop pid version` on Unixesque OSes.

 #### Windows Service